 All employees, exempt and non-exempt, are required to record time worked, vacation, and holidays.

-Executive Directors approves staff timesheets and submits all time sheets to accountant for processing.
-Board Treasurer or Board President signs and approves paychecks.
-If both Treasurer and President are unavailable, Executive Director signs and approves paychecks.
+Executive Director approves staff timesheets and submits all time sheets to accountant for processing.

-Note: currently, paycheck are direct deposited into staff checking accounts.

 Payroll is prepared monthly and pay date is the last business day of the month.
 Upon voluntary and involuntary termination, payroll is processed and distributed to the employee within three business days.

-Executive Director has the authority to approve salary increases for staff .
+Executive Director has the authority to approve salary increases for staff, consistent with the budget recommended by the Finance Committee.
 Executive Director’s compensation is established by the Board of Directors.
-All payroll changes are provided to the accountant by the responsible person(s).
+All payroll changes are provided to the accountant by the Executive Director.

 Cash Receipts